llvm/circt/docs/RationaleFIRRTL.md

  `instance`, `wire`, `reg` or `mem`.
 The NonLocalAnchor operation (`firrtl.nla`) can be used to identify the unique instance of a `FIRRTL` operation globally.
-`firrtl.nla` can be used to attach nonlocal annotations and also for metadata emission.
+`firrtl.nla` can be used to attach nonlocal annotations and for metadata emission.
 `firrtl.nla` defines a symbol and contains a list of module symbols followed by a list of instance names corresponding to each module.
- For example, in the following example, `@nla_0` specifies instance "baz" in module `@FooNL`, followed by instance `"bar"` in module `@BazNL`, followed by the wire named `"w"` in module `@BarNL`.
+ For example, in the following example, `@nla_0` specifies instance `"baz"` in module `@FooNL`, followed by instance `"bar"` in module `@BazNL`, followed by the wire named `"w"` in module `@BarNL`.

-`firrtl.nla` can define a unique instance path, and each element along the way carries an annotation with class `circt. nonlocal`, which has a matching `circt. nonlocal` field pointing to the global op.
+`firrtl.nla` can define a unique instance path, and each element along the way carries an annotation with class `circt.nonlocal`, which has a matching `circt.nonlocal` field pointing to the global op.
  Thus instances participating in nonlocal paths are readily apparent.

  In the following example the `@nla_0` is used in the verbatim op